What is the size of your email list? I mean, how many people do you have on your email list? Is your email list:

 - Those who unsubscribed

 - Post their deliverability rates.
-For example, you can go to major email service providers to find out their deliverability rates, which will help you choose a good provider.
+For example, you can go to any of the major email service providers to find out their deliverability rates, which will help you choose a good provider.

 - Work hard to improve those deliverability rates.
 For example, the major email service providers will have dedicated staff who work daily with major ISPs to get your emails delivered to their recipients.